Erebur/macropad/README.md

 ## Config
 - Saved in ~/.config/macropad/macropad.conf
 ## TODO
-- ability to paste complete sentences
+- [ ] ability to paste complete sentences
-- parameterize the config and other options
+- [ ] parameterize the config and other options
-- add multiple java internal commands
+- [ ] add multiple java internal commands
-- popup to show th new volume/new song/mute status
+- [ ] popup to show th new volume/new song/mute status
-- popup to show the return value of a command
+- [ ] popup to show the return value of a command
+- [ ] add config watcher and option to seamlessly update with new config
+- [ ] option to create example config